TonyGen/mongoSimulation/INSTALL.md

 	$ cd mongoSimulation
 	$ cabal install --bindir=$PWD

 ###4.
-Run mongoShardingSim and click anywhere on its window to see help:
+Start mongoShardingSim and click anywhere on its window to see help:

 	$ ./MongoShardingSim